-Applicants can find current volunteer opportunities through websites such as Go Volunteer or Volunteer BC or iVolunteer.ca or Charity Village.
+Applicants can find current volunteer opportunities through websites such as Volunteer Connector or Volunteer BC or iVolunteer.ca or Charity Village.
 (Some of these sites can be filtered for virtual opportunities).

 Examples that would not be considered relevant experience include the following: fundraising, babysitting, coaching, service jobs such as serving in a restaurant or bar, retail work, or administrative jobs such as reception and filing.

 Although we consider all relevant experience, we strongly recommend current experiences within the last five years, preferably in a Canadian setting.
 A substantial number of hours, both paid and volunteer, is generally favourable for your application.

 These introductory courses help students to explore whether or not social work is the right profession for them before they make the commitment to a social work degree program.

 They also enable the School to see if students have an aptitude for our courses.

 Yes, all pre-requisite courses must be completed by April 30 for admission for the following September.
 This deadline will not be extended since there are many more applicants than spaces available and priority is given to those who have completed pre-requisites.